 Third Party Advertising

-From time to time we may run adverts on social media platforms such as Facebook and Twitter.
+We may run adverts on social media platforms such as Facebook and Twitter.
 When you submit your details through these adverts, the data you provide is given to us.
 This includes your name, email address and any other information you provide.

 Promotions Including Prize Draws